People with a particular religious affiliation

 4.2.4 Hinduism

 Hinduism is one of the oldest religions in the world.
 Different communities in India have practised and evolved it over thousands of years.
+“Hindu” is a corruption of “Shindu”, the old name for the river Indus.45

-Hindus believe that their religion is a continuous process — without beginning or end — preceding the existence of this earth and other worlds beyond.44 Hinduism is sometimes called “Sanatan Dharma” — the Eternal Religion.
+Hindus believe that their religion is a continuous process — without beginning or end — preceding the existence of this earth and other worlds beyond.46 Hinduism is sometimes called “Sanatan Dharma” — the Eternal Religion.

-The major tenets of Hinduism are:45
+The seven major tenets of Hinduism are:47

 -